wsydney76/craft4-ddev-starter/README.md

 ## Money

-This starter does not come with paid software, but it is prepared to use it.

 Craft CMS Pro edition and the Imager X plugin are paid software, but can be used for free on non-production domains.

-It is safe to switch to Craft CMS Pro Edition and install the Imager X plugin.
-This starter will continue to work.
+* This starter is configured to work with Craft CMS Pro edition; this way we can ship some advanced configuration, like User groups and additional preview targets.
+You should switch to Craft Solo edition if you do not need these features.
+* The Imager X plugin is not installed by default.

+This starter will continue to work, regardless of whether you use Craft Pro/Imager-X or not.

 Contains templates derived from [Tailwind UI](https://tailwindui.com/) and [Alpine UI Components](https://alpinejs.dev/components).